nx-lr/32chars-js/README.md

   parseInt: "~",

   // statement 8: toString, escape and call
-  // h k q w z C D U
+  // h k q w z U

   // statement 9
   fromCharCode: "@",
   keys: "&",
   raw: "`",
-  toUpperCase: '"',

-  // statement 10: h k q w z C D U
-  toLowerCase: ".",
+  toUpperCase: ".",
 }
 ```

 ### Encoding

-PunkScript encoded strings a little differently than the other encoders.
-It has a fairly large character set, meaning that there is syntax to represent strings literally without the need for substitution.
-Also, we now have string interpolation, anonymous functions, everything to do with template strings and a ton of new methods for us to mess around with.
+PunkScript encodes strings a little differently than the other encoders.
+With a fairly large character set there is syntax to represent strings literally without the need for performing encoding.
+And we can use the latest JavaScript syntax, that means there are tons of new ways to represent, encode and create strings now: raw and template strings, string interpolation, and new string, array and object methods for us to mess around with.

-Whereas it's simpler to go over the string character by character, this would result in a longer output.
-It's better and shorter for us to try and break the string down into runs and then do something different to each one, so to minimize repetition, using as few operations to each one as possible.
+It may be simpler to go over the string character by character and encode each one.
+This obviously would result in a longer output.
+It's better and shorter for us to try and break the string down into *runs* and do something different to each one.
+This way, we can minimize character repetition and minimize the number of evaluation operations for each substring, effectively turning this into a compiler.
+Compilers for most high level JavaScript also perform optimizations to help decrease code size and improve runtime and evaluation performance.

-The string is first divided by spaces, with each space represented by a comma in an array.
-Runs of other characters form the array's elements, and concatenated with the `+` operator.

-Using these methods, many of them returning strings, we can begin to define a few functions or macros.
-We would use numbers as our keys since they are functions, after all.

-There are two encoder and decoder functions defined in the compiler and the output respectively.
-Methods, functions and variables Inthe encoded are substituted with regular expressions.

-One function, assigned a property `-1`, made with the expression `~[]` yields case-insensitive alphanumeric characters while the other, assigned `1`, yields Unicode sequences.
-Both encode strings into arrays of integers.

-Those integers are then converted into base 31 alphanumerics and their digits substituted with one of the 31 other punctuation characters, before joining back into a string with commas.

-If the input string contains any Unicode characters, meaning anything beyond `U+7F`, both methods are used.

-Using these string and array methods, we can begin to define a few functions.
-From here on out, we will use letters as our keys.

-The keys of this object are also ciphered, but instead of normal base-31, we use bijective base 32, so that all combinations of symbols can be produced, skipping over combinations which already have been defined.

-Similar strings are defined from existing ones not only through concatenation, but repetition, substitution and slicing.

-Words that repeat themselves throughout the program are captured, encoded and assigned new keys to the same global object, ranked based on decreasing frequency and given a predefined key based on a custom generator function so that they can be referenced in the string later on.

-Exceptions to this include the single character strings, stringified primitives and literals, and the strings above.

-Sequences of ASCII symbols are included literally in the output.
-A regular expression splits and tokenizes the input string into these categories, and then joins them together with a `+` operator.
+We divide the input text by spaces because spaces are the most common character.
+Each space is represented with a comma in the output array.
+If there are multiple spaces in a row, and chances are that that would occur, we would just treat that as an empty element, which get converted into empty strings when joined without us having to add one ourselves.
+JavaScript ignores trailing commas, so if the input text does end in a space, we add an explicit trailing comma to indicate the end of the array so the output can include that one final space.

+Runs of other characters are joined with the string concatenation operator `+`.
+We divide the rest of the characters into runs of letters (uppercase letters and numbers are treated separately), numbers, symbols and Unicode characters.
+This also depends on the language of the input text, because some languages don't use spaces at all, including Chinese and Japanese.
+Some do use spaces but non-Latin scripts like Korean, Greek, Arabic, Armenian, Georgian, Hebrew or Russian.

+The output has a few additional macro functions defined in the object.
+Each macro takes a single parameter, an arbitrary sequence of the same 32 characters.
+Additional arguments are embedded inside the string itself, which we can then decide with the method strings we have definer on the global object.
+We will allocate these functions with simple numeric values using calculated object key syntax, `{[expr]: value}`, and their values are properties of that function, because in JavaScript, functions are first-class objects.

+These strings are stored as keys inside the global object, encoded in bijective base 32, skipping any keys which we have already defined.
+This is achievable with a simple generator function.

 ## Disclaimer

 Only obfuscate things that belong to you.
-This repository and its command line program, and the code shall not be used in any malicious purpose.
+This repository and its command line program, and the code shall not be used for any malicious purpose whatsoever. **I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THE PROGRAM NOR THE GENERATED CODE.**

-**ONLY OBFUSCATE THINGS THAT BELONG TO YOU**.
-This repository and command line program shall not be used nor intended for malicious purposes, including scripting attacks, since it is a code obfuscator and can bypass most filters.
-I strongly urge you **NOT** to use this program to generate ANY malicious JavaScript code, or run programs that would otherwise generate such code.

-This program shall ONLY be used for experimental, educational and privacy purposes. **I am absolutely NOT responsible for any damage caused by the generated code or the program itself.**